HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 The exam questions come from publicly available question pools developed by the [National Conference of Volunteer Examiner Coordinators (NCVEC)](https://ncvec.org).
 These pools are updated on a regular schedule:

-- Technician Class pool: Updated every four years (last updated 2022)
+- Technician Class pool: Updated every four years (2026 pool has been released and will be active Jul 1, 2026)
 - General Class pool: Updated every four years (last updated 2023)
 - Amateur Extra Class pool: Updated every four years (last updated 2024)